rohitkumar0427/pluralWebsite/README.md

 ![Video page](https://github.com/rohitkumar0427/pluralWebsite/blob/master/projectImages/video.JPG)

-## I want to take this opportunity to thank you for visiting here.
+## And lastly, I want to take this opportunity to thank you for visiting here.